Previous dayApril 26, 2026Next day

 153.5 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.1 earthquake 60 km E of Port Alsworth, Alaska at 22:13 UTC on April 26, 2026.
+A magnitude 2.1 seismic event took place 60 km E of Port Alsworth, Alaska on April 26, 2026 at 22:13 UTC.
 This event falls inside the aftershock decay of a nearby magnitude 2.8 earthquake that occurred about 2 hours earlier.
-At a depth of 153.5 km, the event was intermediate depth.
+The hypocenter lay at 153.5 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 Geolocation places the event at 60.141°N, -153.233°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26